 ARB will notify the forest owner of how many ARB offset credits must be replaced with valid compliance instruments.

-The forest owner must submit to ARB for placement in the Retirement Account a valid ARB offset credit or another approved compliance instrument pursuant to subarticle 4 for each ARB offset credit required to be replaced within six months of ARB's retirement.
+The forest owner must submit to CARB for placement in the Retirement Account a valid ARB offset credit or another approved compliance instrument pursuant to subarticle 4 for each ARB offset credit required to be replaced within six months of CARB's notification to the forest owner.

-If the forest owner does not submit valid ARB offset credits or other approved compliance instruments to ARB in the amount required pursuant to section 95983(c)(4) within six months of ARB's retirement,ARB will retire a quantity of ARB offset credits equal to the difference between the number of metric tons of CO2e determined pursuant to section 95983(c)(4) and the number of retired approved compliance instruments from the Forest Buffer Account and they will be subject to enforcement action and each ARB offset credit retired from the Forest Buffer Account will constitute a separate violation pursuant to section 96014.
+If the forest owner does not submit valid ARB offset credits or other approved compliance instruments to CARB in the amount required pursuant to section 95983(c)(4) within six months of CARB's notification to the forest owner, CARB will retire a quantity of ARB offset credits equal to the difference between the number of metric tons of CO2e determined pursuant to section 95983(c)(4) and the number of retired approved compliance instruments from the Forest Buffer Account and they will be subject to enforcement action and each ARB offset credit retired from the Forest Buffer Account will constitute a separate violation pursuant to section 96014.

+During a reporting period in which both unintentional and intentional disturbances occurred, the Offset Project Operator or Authorized Project Designee must make good faith efforts to obtain evidence sufficient for verification of the disturbance events, such as remotely sensed data.
+The evidence must distinguish the relative timing and impact to onsite carbon stocks of each event and be conservative.
+The reporting timelines for an intentional reversal pursuant to section 95983(c) apply until monitoring data and analysis confirm the impact on GHG emission reductions or GHG removal enhancements of the unintentional disturbance is greater than 50 percent.
+The Offset Project Data Report(s) must demonstrate that no influence from the intentional disturbance(s) is encompassed in the estimate of the unintentional reversal.

+If an intentional and unintentional reversal occur in the same geographical boundaries within the same reporting period, ARB offset credits equal to the unintentional estimate shall be retired from the forest buffer account only if verifiable evidence demonstrates that the unintentional disturbance occurred after the intentional disturbance, and the verification team confirms, with reasonable assurance, that the estimate of the unintentional portion of the reversal is conservative.

 Disposition of Forest Sequestration Projects After a Reversal.
-If a reversal lowers the forest offset project's actual standing live carbon stocks below its project baseline standing live carbon stocks, the forest offset project will be terminated by ARB or an Offset Project Registry.
+If a reversal lowers the forest offset project's actual standing live carbon stocks below its project baseline standing live carbon stocks, the forest offset project will be terminated by CARB or an Offset Project Registry.
+When calculating a project’s actual standing live carbon stocks for comparison to the project baseline standing live carbon stocks for the purposes of this section, the confidence deduction must be added to the current mean standing live carbon stocks.

 If the forest offset project is terminated due to an unintentional reversal, ARB will retire from the Forest Buffer Account a quantity of ARB offset credits equal to the total number of ARB offset credits issued pursuant to section 95981, and where applicable, all ARB offset credits issued to the offset project pursuant to the Program for Recognition of Early Action Offset Credits, over the preceding 100 years.